Blue Banner Image for Content

 Like many in my industry, I’ve been closely observing Keir Starmer’s bold approach in bringing talent from various backgrounds into the new Labour government.
 The most eye-catching appointments have brought private sector professionals into key ministerial positions, such as James Timpson, Patrick Vallance, Richard Hermer, and Peter Hendy.
 Additionally, Mark Carney’s role as a finance advisor for COP26 has garnered significant attention.

-These strategic hires underscore the numerous benefits of recruiting talent from diverse backgrounds to drive effective change within government organisations.
+These strategic hires underscore the numerous benefits of recruiting talent from different and diverse backgrounds to drive effective change within government organisations.

 Expanding the Talent Pool